On the utility of Robinson-Amitsur ultrafilters: Acknowledgements

-A previous version of this manuscript was rejected by \textit{Journal of the London Mathematical Society}, but I owe to the anonymous referee of that submission a great deal of improvements and corrections, both explicit and implicit: in particular, he gave me idea to use the condition of finite subdirect irreducibility, and to formulate Theorem \ref{ultra} in the language of universal algebra.
-Also, he corrected the proofs of Lemmata \ref{lemma} and \ref{zariski}.
+A previous version of this manuscript was rejected by \textit{Journal of the London Mathematical Society}, but I owe to the anonymous referee of that submission a great deal of improvements and corrections, both explicit and implicit: in particular, he gave me an idea to use the condition of finite subdirect irreducibility, and to formulate Theorem \ref{ultra} in the language of universal algebra.
+The final touches were done during my visit to IH\'ES at February 2012.

-This work was partially supported by the grant ERMOS7 co-funded by Estonian Science Foundation and Marie-Curie Actions.
+This work was partially supported by grants ERMOS7 (Estonian Science Foundation and Marie Curie Actions) and ETF9038 (Estonian Science Foundation).